Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 Looking down at a laptop screen is a fast track to severe neck pain.
 The Nulaxy C3 acts as a dead-simple, 7-inch aluminum riser that forces your eyeline up, effectively mimicking a desktop monitor setup for under $20.

-Raises screens exactly 7 inches.
-Made of 5mm aluminum alloy holding up to 22 lbs.
-Fits 10-16 inch laptops.
-Features an open-back design for heat dissipation and detaches into 3 parts.
+It raises screens exactly 7 inches and is made of 5mm aluminum alloy holding up to 22 lbs.
+Fitting 10-16 inch laptops, it features an open-back design for heat dissipation and detaches into 3 parts.

 Verdict